xonsh/xonsh/docs/tutorial_xontrib.rst

     >>> xontrib list mpl
     mpl     installed      not-loaded

-For programatic access, you may also have this command print a JSON formatted
+For programmatic access, you may also have this command print a JSON formatted
 string:

 .. code-block:: xonshcon